-It is 25 years since the world first learnt of the term ‘Lean Thinking’ in the publication Machine that Changed the World.
+It is 25 years since the world first learnt of the term ‘Lean Thinking.’
 Lean has since become a proven and effective strategy for improving business performance, capability and profitability and whilst most Lean improvement programs deliver some level of improvement (small or large), the majority of businesses still struggle with Lean transformation and creating a real breakthrough in their Lean journey.

 Having been involved in numerous improvement journeys in a variety of business sectors, I have started to develop a picture of the common pitfalls of Lean transformation and change.
 Over the years, I’ve learnt that while there are a number of approaches to Lean transformation there is also no single right way.
 Lean transformation needs to be tailored to the specific business problems, the culture and mind-set of each business.
 Having said that, I’ve found there to be an order of approach that supports effective transformation and a number of common pitfalls that must be avoided.